jerrymarino/iCompleteMe/README.md

 Use the [delimitMate][] plugin instead.
 It does the same thing without conflicting with YCM.

-### Is there some sort of YCM mailing list?
-I have questions

-If you have questions about the plugin or need help, please use the [ycm-users][] mailing list, _don't_ create issues on the tracker.
-The tracker is for bug reports and feature requests.

 ### I get an internal compiler error when installing

 This can be a problem on virtual servers with limited memory.
 A possible